 In 2019, representatives of accredited centres told us about the work they undertake independently and together to drive improvements in health services and clinical trials in Australia, and their work with end-users of research, to ensure that their research is informed by a range of perspectives and identified needs.
 Centres have also reported their progress to NHMRC.

-NHMRC anticipates opening a call for accreditation under a revised model following consideration of the outcomes of the review of its Translation Centre initiative.
-It is anticipated the call will open in the third quarter, 2021.
-NHMRC will share the outcomes of its Review at that time.
+NHMRC invites applications for accreditation under a revised model following consideration of the outcomes of the review of its Research Translation Centre initiative.
+Applications must address the requirements in the Call for submissions for accreditation (2021) using the application form provided (Download both below).

 Information about previous opportunities is available below: